DataStax sponsored this post.

 While Cassandra is very scalable and reliable, it’s not optimized at start.
-All of the Cassandra optimization the TurboTax team has done is included in the Pronto project, including a self-healing feature (when one server goes down, it automatically brings up another server).
+All of the Cassandra optimization the Data Persistence Platform Team has done is included in the Pronto project, including a self-healing feature (when one server goes down, it automatically brings up another server).

 Cassandra has remained stable throughout a lot of transition and customization.

 Since Cassandra has no schema, clients can define custom schema that allows for some guard-railed flexibility for clients who use the Intuit system on top of Cassandra.
 Everything is stored as entity relationships in the system.
 Then clients are required to define their schemas to use that system.

 Internally, we support over 500 schemas, implemented using only eight Cassandra tables.
 Our initial implementation of Cassandra was not scalable.
 It took a year to implement the new schema, but that schema change is abstracted from clients.
 They didn’t know we switched to a new schema.

 It also wasn’t easy to migrate from the Intuit data centers to AWS.
 We implemented our own migration tool, which took a year to code and task, and then it took another two years to migrate the eight clusters.

 During this time both the data centers and cloud-based stacks needed to full run concurrently.

 During these transitions, Cassandra had no downtime and no data leaks.

 It took a long time to execute and implement it securely.
 It was quite scary, but the whole thing executed pretty successfully.
 In terms of performance and scalability, I think Cassandra is quite unique.
 It’s very stable.
 Replication is very impressive.